Monitoring IBM MQ

 Instana supports monitoring of both remote and local IBM MQ Queue Manager instances.

 • By using the local binding mode, IBM MQ sensor can do fully automatic discovery and monitoring.
-So you don't need to do the configuration steps in this section.
-However, you need to add the Instana agent user to the mqm group of IBM MQ, and then all the IBM MQ data can be monitored.
+So you do not need to complete the configuration steps in this section.
+However, the Instana agent user must be privileged, and then all the IBM MQ data can be monitored.

 • By using the client binding mode, IBM MQ sensor can do only partially automatic discovery.
 You need to configure the following fields in the agent configuration file <agent_install_dir>/etc/instana/configuration.yaml: